6 Best Stretches for Hamstrings from a Trainer

 • Stand with your feet hip-width apart, your head looking forward, and your chest up with your core muscles tight.

-• Run in place, bringing one knee at a time up high toward your chest.
+• Run in place, bringing your right and then left knee up high toward your chest.

 • Allow your arms to swing by your sides for balance, and keep your head and neck in a neutral position.